saegl5/check_student_loans_ios/README.md

 ## Contributing

-Sign in to GitLab.com, to fork the project.<p>
+Sign into GitLab.com, to fork the project.<p>

 Modify the source code.<br>
 Under Source Control, select Commit, and Push the changes.<p>